 To report a possible abandoned vehicle, please call (626) 939-8500.

 Occasionally, the West Covina Police Department may have a vehicle stored or impounded.
-In order to retrieve a vehicle, an impound release must be obtained from the Records Division at the West Covina Police Department.
+In order to retrieve a vehicle, an impound release must be obtained from the Records Bureau at the West Covina Police Department.
+An impound release can be obtained during regular business hours of the Records Bureau, which is 7:30am to 5:30pm – Monday through Friday (Excluding holidays).

 Vehicle Impound Release: